 Sao Joao is a joyous festival celebrated by the Catholics in North Goa.
-The devotees often dive in and even swim inside wells, in honour of St. John.
+The devotees often dive in and even swim inside wells, in honor of St. John.
 Furthermore, this lively festival is celebrated mostly by the young men in Goa.
-These men dive into the deep well to find treasures kept inside by others from the same village and neighbourhood.
+These men dive into the deep well to find treasures kept inside by others from the same village and neighborhood.

 In the southern parts of Goa, celebrations are much sober.
 It is celebrated with passion and sincerity especially in places like Anjuna and Candolim.

 Sao Joao Feast in Goa is a tribute to the great St. John the Baptist.
 St. John, with reference to Holy Scriptures, danced with excitement in his mother’s womb, when the news came out about the birth of Jesus Christ.
 John the Baptist further went on to immerse Lord Jesus in Jordan River to baptize him.
 Hence, the “well” is known to be a symbol of his mother’s womb, and “diving” into it symbolizes joy on the occasion of the auspicious birth of the baby.

 This feast is celebrated a few months before Christmas, which is on December 25 and is fondly remembered as Christ’s birthday.

 Just a couple of minutes away from Candolim Beach lies Novotel Goa Resort and Spa which is one of the finest luxury hotels in all of Goa.
 Opt for a relaxing massage at the Spa.
 Dance to great music at the poolside and feast on the popular seafood at local restaurants.